When Wren Ride

 At the southerly tip of the Isle of Dogs, please don’t rush to the Greenwich foot tunnel, rather ride on through Island Gardens for the best view of the Old Royal Naval Hospital with its colonnades framing the Queen's House.

 Then walk through the foot tunnel, and exit right in front of the past Cutty Sark.
 You may be desperate for that cup of tea, but it's worth walking your bike along the river for the second-best views of the Old Royal Naval College.
-Then make your way to the Cafe and a well-earned Cream Tea.

 After tea take a moment to explore this wonderful building, apart from the colonnades framing Queens House, there’s the Painted Hall, a skittle alley or find the patriotic courtyard!